Meazi-M/airbnb-clone-project/README.md

 | Simple Checkout View  | Streamlined payment and booking confirmation                |

 ### importance of a user-friendly design
---A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
+A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.
 ---
 ### Color Styles